rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

     - Custom Sections (Defined by `sections` list in configuration file)

     Inside each section, the imports are sorted alphabetically.
 This also automatically removes duplicate python imports, and wraps long from imports to the specified line length (defaults to 79).

+* **[Black](https://github.com/psf/black)**: `Black` is the uncompromising Python code formatter.
+It uses consistent rules to format your python code and makes sure that they look the same regardless of the project you're reading.

 * **[Flake8](https://github.com/PyCQA/flake8)**: *Flake8* is a wrapper around *PyFlakes*, *pycodestyle*, Ned Batchelder's [McCabe script](https://github.com/PyCQA/mccabe).
 The combination of these three linters makes sure that your code is compliant with [PEP 8](https://www.python.org/dev/peps/pep-0008/) and free of some obvious code smells.